-Currently, the Berks County Solid Waste Authority, in conjuction with the Berks County District Attorney's Detectives, offers pharmaceutical collection twice a year.
+Currently, the Berks County Solid Waste Authority, in conjunction with the Berks County District Attorney's Detectives, offers pharmaceutical collection twice a year.
 During these scheduled collections, unwanted and expired medications both prescription and over the counter medicines are collected for incineration.
 Medications are collected in many forms including: tablet, liquid, ointment, inhaler, powder or patch.

 The pharmaceutical/medication drop box disposal program will allow Berks County residents to discard unused or unwanted medication year round at secure locations.